publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch24/schII/ptA/m__us_usc_t2_s1312.md

         (2) __Agency regulations__

-            The regulations issued under paragraph (1) shall be the same as substantive regulations promulgated by the Secretary of Labor to implement the statutory provisions referred to in subsection (a) of this section except insofar as the Board may determine, for good cause shown and stated together with the regulation, that a modification of such regulations would be more effective for the implementation of the rights and protections under this section.
+            The regulations issued under paragraph (1) shall be the same as substantive regulations promulgated by the Secretary of Labor to implement the statutory provisions referred to in subsection (a) except insofar as the Board may determine, for good cause shown and stated together with the regulation, that a modification of such regulations would be more effective for the implementation of the rights and protections under this section.

     (e) __Effective date__

         (1) __In general__

-            Subsections (a) and (b) of this section shall be effective 1 year after January 23, 1995.
+            Subsections (a) and (b) shall be effective 1 year after January 23, 1995.

         (2) __Government Accountability Office and Library of Congress__

-            Subsection (c) of this section shall be effective 1 year after transmission to the Congress of the study under [section 1371 of this title][/us/usc/t2/s1371].
+            Subsection (c) shall be effective 1 year after transmission to the Congress of the study under [section 1371 of this title][/us/usc/t2/s1371].

 ([Pub.
 L. 104–1, title II, § 202][/us/pl/104/1/s202], Jan.
 23, 1995, [109 Stat.
 9][/us/stat/109/9]; [Pub.
 L. 108–271, § 8(b)][/us/pl/108/271/s8/b], July 7, 2004, [118 Stat.
 814][/us/stat/118/814].)